-- Recruitment in Schools - Suitability for Employment Checks - School Council Employment - Contractor OHS Management. - sight, verify and record the person's Working with Children clearance or equivalent background check such as a Victorian teaching registration - collect and record: - o proof of the person's identity and any professional or other qualifications - the person's history of working with children - o references that address suitability for the job and working with children. - o references that address suitability for the job and working with children.
+- sight, verify and record the person's Working with Children clearance or equivalent background check such as a Victorian teaching registration - collect and record: - o proof of the person's identity and any professional or other qualifications - o the person's history of working with children - o references that address suitability for the job and working with children. - o references that address suitability for the job and working with children.